ENSE374-F23/group5_proj/Solutions/readme.md

-The contents fo the folder were used  in the technical report
+The contents of the folder were used  in the technical report

 ## Figma Solutions
 - [Landing page](https://github.com/ENSE374-F23/group5_proj/blob/main/Solutions/00_Landing-Page-Frame.png)